ccloutier312/ccloutier312.github.io/bibliography.md

  Klein, Lauren F, and D'Ignazio, Catherine. *Data Feminism*.
 Strong Ideas.
 Cambridge: MIT Press, 2020.

+Laville, Helen.
+“Gender and Women’s Rights in the Cold War,” in *The Oxford Handbook of the Cold War*.
+Eds.
+Ricard H. Immerman and Petra Goedde.
+Oxford: Oxford University Press, 2013.

  Manela, Erez.
-“The United STates in the World” in Eric Foner and Lisa McGirr (eds.), *American History Now*.
+“The United States in the World” in Eric Foner and Lisa McGirr (eds.), *American History Now*.
 Philadelphia: Temple University Press, 2011.

+Muehlenbeck, Philip E., ed. *Gender, Sexuality, and the Cold War: A Global Perspective*.
+Tennessee: Vanderbilt University Press, 2017.

  Rosenberg, Emily S. “Gender” in *The Journal of American History* 77, no. 1 (June 1990): 116-124.

  Schmidt, Benjamin.
 “Vector Space Models for the Digital Humanities.”
 Ben's Bookworm Blog, 25 Oct.
 2015. http://bookworm.benschmidt.org/posts/2015-10-25-Word-Embeddings.html.